 Are you ready to go on a number hunt?
-In the sums below some of the numbers are missing and instead are replaced by a ♦
+In the problems below, some of the numbers are missing and have been replaced by a ♦

-We have to find a digit (another word for number) from 0-9 to make this sum correct.
+We have to find a digit (another word for number) from 0-9 to make this calculation correct:

 3♦ - 5 = 25

 How do we solve this question?
 First of all, we need to look at the operation.
 (That just means whether the sum uses an addition, subtraction, multiplication or division sign)

 In this case, we can see that the operation used is a subtraction.

 Here's the handy tip for working out operations using subtraction.

 1) We re-arrange the calculation by swapping 25 with 3♦ to get: